 AAUW Issues: Higher Education

-Since its founding in 1881, the American Association of University Women (AAUW) has been committed to making the dream of higher education a reality for all women.
+Association of University Women has been committed to making the dream of higher education a reality for all women.

 Download Printable Quick Facts on Higher Education